dominiquetheodore/mvc_demo/README.md

 # MVC demo
-This NodeJS demonstrates how to structure your code in accordance with MVC.
+This repo demonstrates how to structure your code in accordance with MVC.

 ## Installation
 1. Clone this repo to your local machine